 For me, meditation works best when I’m laying down.
-I’m not going to lie to you, often times this leads to sleep.
+I’m not going to lie to you, oftentimes this leads to sleep.
 And sleep is not the purpose of meditation, even though it’s a nice benefit if you have issues with that.

 Find a position that is most comfortable for you.
 Sitting on a mat with lots of pillows for support, or sitting in a comfortable chair might be ideal for you.
-Maybe once you are far along in your pregnancy, you will like to lay on you side with pillows around you.
+Maybe once you are far along in your pregnancy, you will like to lay on your side with pillows around you.

 I try to focus on the words in the meditation.
 Sometimes they just flow in and out without any meaning, but other times I understand completely what is being said.
 The important part of meditation is coming back to your breath.
 Your mind might wander and drift, just know that is totally normal and OK!
 As long as you just come back to your breath.

 Personally, I find that meditation makes me more present and helps me be more mindful.
 When I become more mindful I’m less stressed about the future, and not as fixated on the past.
 I feel my anxiety decrease immensely while in this state.

 But it’s not just me!
 Science has actually proven this to be true.